subarnasaikia/subarnasaikia/README.md

 Developer and a Competitive programmer
 ---------------------------------------

- * 🌍 I'm from Assam, India
+ * 🌍 I'm from Assam, India.
- * :books: Gauhati University Institute of Science and Technology, Guwahati
+ * :books: Gauhati University Institute of Science and Technology, Guwahati.
- * 🧠 I'm learning DSA and Python
+ * 🧠 I'm learning DSA and Python.